zzhjf8/zpkg/README.md

 Run the Install Packages option and input the path of your file.
 It should detect the package manager and install the packages from the file.

-An example install install file is inside this github repo which you can see how the install file is formatted.
+An example install.zpkg file is inside this github repo which you can see how the install file is formatted, as well as test it within the script.

 ## [WARNING] There may be errors in this script as it is my first tool.

+Tested on: Fedora 42 | Status: Working ✅